AdobeDocs/workfront.en/help/quicksilver/maestro/maestro-information.md

 The following sections contain articles that describe in detail the Maestro features that are currently available:

-* [Access information](../maestro/access/access-information.md): Information about the access needed to use Adobe Maestro.
+* [Access information](../maestro/access/access-information.md): Information about the access and permissions needed to use Adobe Maestro.
-* [Architecture information](../maestro/architecture-and-fields/architecture-and-fields-information.md): In-depth information about the architecture of Adobe Maestro, with step-by-step instructions about how you can create and manage workspaces, record types, and fields.
+* [Architecture information](../maestro/architecture/architecture-information.md): In-depth information about the architecture of Adobe Maestro, with step-by-step instructions about how you can create and manage workspaces and record types.
+* [Fields information](../maestro/fields/fields-information.md): In-depth information and step-by-step instructions about creating custom fields for Maestro record types.
 * [Records information](../maestro/records/records-information.md): In-depth information and step-by-step instructions about how you can create and manage records.
-* [Views information](../maestro/views/views-information.md): In-depth information about Maestro views and how to manage them.
+* [Views information](../maestro/views/views-information.md): In-depth information about Maestro views and how to manage them when viewing records in a record type page.